eyanchenko/NetHypTest/README.md

 Usage

-asym.cut(n, K, p)
+asym.cut(A, K, g0=0)

 Arguments

-n: number of nodes
+A: network

 K: number of communities

-p: overall probability of edge in graph
+g0: null value of E2D2 parameter

 ######################################################